nstratis/nodejsexpress/README.md

 The other is using QUnit in the public folder to run a simple test on the custom jQuery component.
-This will run in a browser navigate to: public/unittests/testrunner.html
+This will run in a browser navigate to:<br />
+public/unittests/testrunner.html